robframpton/node-gogo-shell/README.md

 ### connect([options])

-Connects to a TCP server which allows you to send Gogo OSGi commands to a Liferay instance.
+Connects to a TCP server which allows you to send Gogo commands to an OSGi environment.
 Returns a Promise which resolves when the server is ready to receive commands.

 #### options